Bio

 With influences like Holly Humberstone, Indigo De Souza, and Carol Ades, Molly’s music is shaped by both her heroes and her tight-knit community of fellow musicians.

-Her latest release, “hot summer,” is her first fully self-produced single—a catchy, sun-soaked breakup anthem written and recorded in a shoebox bedroom with no AC.
+Her latest release, “hot summer,” is her first fully self-produced single, a sun-soaked breakup anthem written and recorded in a shoebox bedroom with no AC.
 It captures the contrast of being in the trenches of heartbreak while the sun is shining.

-Her breakout EP, Collector, recently released, solidified her sound—a dynamic mix of vulnerability, melody, and pop-forward production—and further cements her as an artist to watch.
+Her breakout EP, Collector, recently released, solidified her sound, a dynamic mix of vulnerability, melody, and pop-forward production.